 Make sure you've got the right life jackets.
-If girls are wading in water more than knee-deep or fishing from a boat, ensure that they wear a U.S. Coast Guard-approved life jacket (Type III recommended) that fits according to weight and height specifications.
+If wading in water more than knee-deep or fishing from a boat, ensure that everyone wears a U.S. Coast Guard-approved life jacket (Type III recommended) that fits according to weight and height specifications.

 Inspect life jackets to ensure that they are in good condition and contain no tears.
 Read about Coast Guard life jackets.